 The other canine poop offender is the walker.
 Power walking, slow walking, or jogging, they like to get outside and exercise with their dog.
 I admire their daily, or multiple times a day, outings.
 I wish my Westie wanted to take a proper walk or jog, perhaps she will in time.
 (Her daily fitness of choice is ‘kickball’ at a nearby tennis court.)
 Some walkers are hyper-sensitive in picking up their dog’s waste.
 They are my favorite.
 I’ve thanked multiple walkers for picking after their dog takes a bathroom break on my lawn.
 I even clapped once.
-I see these walkers who scoop the poop as aware, mannerly, and……
+I view walkers who scoop the poop as aware, courteous, and hygienic.

 And then there is the category of walkers I dread: zero interest in scooping poop.
 These walkers usually never carry bags – they probably don’t even own them.
 (Maybe they think it’s below them to scoop?
 Perhaps they believe their dog lays golden nuggets and it’s a gift to everyone?)
 I know these walkers well.
 They stop by the edge of a yard or empty lot and look around – quick over the shoulder glances wondering if anyone is watching.
 Yes, walker, I am often watching.
 As their dog takes a bathroom break, they hope to G*d no one sees them – they hope this because they never planned on picking it up.
 When I’m out in the wild and encounter this type of walker, they are reluctant to talk or greet other dog owners.
 They know what they are doing is wrong, but they still stand their ground with no bag.
 (Perhaps they think someone else should pick up for them?
 Similar to